bkumar73/ocp-on-aws/coco/README.md

+* Source https://www.redhat.com/en/blog/introducing-confidential-containers-bare-metal Refer to the intall-helpers scripts to understand more and have any confusion.

 # Install Disconnected SNO

 * Set up mirror registry for disconnected SNO.
 An example ImageSetConfiguration can be found at imageset-config.yaml